North Dakota limits bathroom use for transgender people

-North Dakota’s Republican Gov. Doug Burgum signed a bill that limits access to bathrooms, locker rooms and shower rooms for transgender and gender-nonconforming people in several state facilities, his office announced Wednesday.
+Transgender kids and adults in North Dakota won’t be able to access bathrooms, locker rooms or shower rooms that match the gender they identify with, under a new law covering some state-run facilities signed by Republican Gov. Doug Burgum.

-This includes dorms and living facilities controlled by the state board of higher education, penitentiaries and correctional facilities for youths and adults.
+This includes dorms and living facilities controlled by the state board of higher education, as well as penitentiaries and correctional facilities for youths and adults.
 Restrooms and shower rooms at these facilities would be designated for use exclusively for males or exclusively for females.
 Transgender or gender-nonconforming people would need to get approval from a staff member at the facility to use the restroom or shower room of their choice.

-Burgum signed the bill Tuesday.
+Burgum’s office announced Wednesday that he signed the bill the previous day.
 It had passed the state House and Senate with veto-proof majorities.

 The American Civil Liberties Union has said that so far this year, more than 450 bills attacking the rights of transgender people have been introduced in state legislatures.